Skip to content

 Confidentiality

 Attorney-client privilege is sacred and legally protected.
-Every AI tool must be GDPR-compliant and data must never be used to further train the model.
-Cloud AI with a data processing agreement works fine for most activities.
-For the heaviest matters (M&A, criminal law, international arbitrations) on-premise or an EU-private deployment is a serious option to consider.
-Discussed per matter, not the default route.
+Every AI tool has to meet data protection rules, and data must never be used to further train the model.
+Cloud AI with a data processing agreement works fine for most work.
+For the most sensitive matters (M&A, criminal defense, international arbitration), running on your own servers or in a private EU environment is worth serious consideration.
+Case by case, not the default.

 Hallucinations and factual errors

-The biggest risk in legal work, and the reason the New York lawyer caught sanctions.
-AI confidently cites incorrect case law, invents statutes, and misreads clauses, all in sentences that look authoritative.
-Generic ChatGPT as a research tool for pleadings is a bad idea.
+The biggest risk in legal work and the reason the New York lawyer walked into sanctions.
+AI cites incorrect case law in a confident tone, invents statutory provisions, and misreads clauses, all in sentences that look authoritative.
+Generic ChatGPT as a research aid for briefs is simply a bad idea.
 Full stop.

 The fix is threefold.
-One: work with retrieval systems that only cite from validated source documents (case-law databases, EUR-Lex, your own contract library), not from "training data".
-Two: every AI claim links back to its source so you can always verify.
-Three: for pleadings and client advice, heavy human review is the floor, not the ceiling.
-If you can't commit to that, don't use AI for that task.
+One: work with systems that only cite from controlled source documents (official court databases, EUR-Lex, your own contract library), not from training data.
+Two: every AI claim points back to its source so you can always verify.
+Three: for pleadings and client advice, thorough human review is the minimum, not an option.
+If you cannot commit to that, do not use AI for the task.

 Transparency

-When AI makes a recommendation, the lawyer must be able to explain why.
-Black-box algorithms are unacceptable in a courtroom and in advice to clients.
-Ask every vendor explicitly how the output is constructed and which sources have been consulted.
-For AI Act compliance this is also a legal requirement for high-risk applications, and most legal work falls in that bucket.
+If AI makes a recommendation, the lawyer has to be able to explain why.
+Opaque, untraceable algorithms are unacceptable in court and in advice to clients.
+Ask every vendor explicitly how the output is built and which sources were consulted.
+Under the AI Act, this is also a legal requirement for high-risk applications, and legal work almost always falls in that category.

 Liability

 If AI misses a clause in a contract review, who is liable?
 The vendor?
 The firm?
-The individual lawyer?
-Under most jurisdictions the lawyer remains ultimately responsible, so protocols for human supervision are not optional.
-Align your professional liability insurance with AI use as well.
-Most policies cover AI errors only if demonstrable human review has taken place, and "I trusted the tool" is not a defence.
+The lawyer?
+Under professional rules, the lawyer remains ultimately responsible, so arrangements for human oversight are not optional.
+Align your professional liability insurance with your use of AI too.
+Most policies only cover AI errors when documented human review took place, and "I trusted the tool" is not a defense.

 Bias in historical data

-Legal data carries historical biases: decisions that were normal in the past but read as discriminatory today.
-AI systems trained on this reproduce those biases, especially in predictive systems for case outcomes or sentencing.
-Work with systems that are transparent about training data and methods, and treat outputs as signal, not verdict.
+Legal data carries historical bias: decisions that used to be normal but read as discriminatory today.
+AI systems trained on that data reproduce those biases, especially in predictive systems for case outcomes or sentencing.
+Work with systems that are transparent about their training data and methods, and treat outputs as a signal, not a verdict.

-Getting started with AI safely: step plan for law firms
+Getting started safely with AI: a roadmap for law firms

 Month 1: analysis and goals.
-Which processes cost the most time right now: contract review, standard correspondence, case-law research?
-Which are high-risk from a liability standpoint and which are low-risk?
-Train your team in AI fundamentals, and then specifically the legal application, not the generic MOOC.
+Which processes cost the most time right now: contract review, standard correspondence, case law research?
+Which of those carry high liability risk and which are low risk?
+Train your team in AI basics, then specifically in legal AI, not the generic online course.

-Months 2-3: pilot on a low-risk process.
-Don't start with pleadings.
+Month 2-3: pilot on a low-risk process.
+Do not start with pleadings.
 Start with standard correspondence or contract templates.
-Tooling: Claude or ChatGPT (business version with a data processing agreement) plus a developed template library.
-Workflow: AI drafts, lawyer checks.
+Tools: Claude or ChatGPT (business version with a data processing agreement) plus a fleshed-out template library.
+Approach: AI produces the draft, the lawyer reviews.
 Measure: time per document, error rate in the first version, client satisfaction.

-Months 4-6: scale and expand.
-Only after the first pilots are running do you move to contract review or case-law research.
-Here you set up a retrieval system against your own contract library or a validated case-law database.
-Build protocols for human supervision and document everything you do.
+Month 4-6: scale and expand.
+Only once the first pilots are running do you move to contract review or case law research.
+Here you set up a system that draws on your own contract library or a controlled case law database.
+Document oversight arrangements and everything you do.

-Month 7+: AI Act compliance and confidentiality upgrade.
-Document all AI applications for AI Act compliance: which AI you use, for which processes, which data it processes, how supervision is arranged, how clients can object.
-For the most confidential work, investigate on-premise options.
+Month 7+: comply with the AI Act and tighten confidentiality.
+Document every AI application for the AI Act: which AI you use, for which processes, what data it processes, how oversight is arranged, how clients can object.
+For the most confidential work, explore on-premise options.

-An engagement runs in phases.
-First a short analysis to find the impact points in your firm.
-Then a focused pilot on one tool (a contract scanner or due-diligence assistant, for example) to test if it fits your way of working.
-If it doesn't, we stop and try something else.
-If it does, scaling follows.
-You evaluate at each phase whether to continue, so the firm gradually adapts and gives feedback.
-For matters with strict confidentiality requirements, on-premise or an EU-private deployment is looked at case by case.
+A project runs in phases.
+First a short analysis to find the spots with the highest impact in your firm.
+Then a targeted pilot on one tool (a contract scanner or due diligence assistant, for instance) to test whether it fits your way of working.
+If it does not work, we stop and pick something else.
+If it does, we scale.
+Between phases you evaluate whether the project continues, so the firm adjusts step by step and can shape the direction.
+For matters with strict confidentiality requirements, we look case by case at your own servers or a private EU environment.

 The future

 AI makes legal services more accessible, faster, and more affordable.
-Not by replacing lawyers (which is neither possible nor permitted), but by freeing them from routine work so they can focus on what truly adds value: thinking, negotiating, advising, litigating.
+Not by replacing lawyers (that cannot and must not happen), but by freeing them from routine work so they can focus on what actually adds value: thinking, negotiating, advising, arguing.

-The firms that invest in AI now are building a lead that will be hard to close.
-Not just in efficiency, but in client satisfaction (faster answers, better predictability of timelines) and in talent (juniors don't want to do only document review).
-The New York lawyer's story isn't a reason to avoid AI, it's a reason to organise it seriously.
+The firms investing in AI now are building a lead that is hard to catch up with.
+Not just in efficiency, but also in client satisfaction (faster answers, better predictability on timelines) and in talent (juniors do not want to spend their days on document review).
+The story of the New York lawyer is not a reason to avoid AI, it is a reason to organize it seriously.

-Want to know which processes in your firm are most suitable for AI?
-Take the free AI Scan and receive a personalised analysis in your inbox within 1 minute.
+Want to know which processes in your firm are best suited for AI?
+Take the free AI Scan and get a personal analysis in your inbox within 1 minute.

 Curious what AI can do for your business?